Dental Implants in Austin, TX

 What are some common problems associated with dental implants?

-Because dental implants require surgical insertion, a risk of infection or tissue damage is always possible.
-However, we take great care to minimize the risks associated with surgery.
-Our expert oral surgeons stay up to date on the latest techniques and technologies to ensure an incredible experience and reliably successful results.
+Because dental implants require surgical insertion, the risk of infection or tissue damage is always possible.
+However, we take great care to minimize the risks associated with dental implant surgery.
+Our expert oral surgeons stay up to date on the latest techniques and technologies to ensure an incredible experience and reliable, successful results.

 Dental implant failure, while rare when performed by our expert oral surgeons in Austin, TX, can happen.
 If you are experiencing excessive pain, bleeding, receding gums, swelling, or implant movement, call our office as soon as possible to ensure that your implant is not failing.

-Can I replace all of my teeth with implants?
+Can I replace all my teeth with implants?

 What should I avoid after my dental implant surgery in Austin, TX?